pennlabs/frontend-challenge/README.md

+# This challenge has been archived!
+Please check [the updated challenge for Fall 2022 here](https://github.com/pennlabs/frontend-challenge-f22)

 # Penn Labs Frontend Challenge

 > If you have already done this challenge, there's a [section below](#repeat-applicants) specifically for you.